espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 Beacon Frames & RSSI Thresholding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every node in ESP-MESH that is able to form downstream connections (i.e. has a softAP interface) will periodically transmit Wi-Fi beacon frames.
+Every node in ESP-WIFI-MESH that is able to form downstream connections (i.e. has a softAP interface) will periodically transmit Wi-Fi beacon frames.
 A node uses beacon frames to allow other nodes to detect its presence and know of its status.
 Idle nodes will listen for beacon frames to generate a list of potential parent nodes, one of which  the idle node will form an upstream connection with.
-ESP-MESH uses the Vendor Information Element to store metadata such as:
+ESP-WIFI-MESH uses the Vendor Information Element to store metadata such as:

 - Node Type (Root, Intermediate Parent, Leaf, Idle)
 - Current layer of Node